Are you interested in learning more about what ball pythons eat to survive?

 You can’t just throw a frozen mouse in your ball python’s tank direct from the freezer.

-First, you will need to bring it to at least a warm temperature or slightly warmer.
+First, you will need to bring it to a warm temperature.

 To thaw out the meal, allow it to defrost in a baggie in your refrigerator.